ayushshrivastv/Droploop/docs/ARCHITECTURE.md

 ## Future Extensions

-1. **Token Gating**: Enable event organizers to create token-gated experiences where only attendees with valid cTokens can access specific content or areas.
+1. **Tiered Referral Programs**: Enable businesses to create multi-level referral programs with different reward tiers for direct and indirect referrals.

-2. **Multi-Event Series**: Allow organizers to create series of connected events with progressive token collection and rewards for attending multiple events.
+2. **Custom Reward Structures**: Allow creators to define complex reward structures based on referral volume, user demographics, or other custom criteria.

-3. **Attendance Verification**: Add additional verification layers such as location-based verification or time-window restrictions.
+3. **Verification Mechanisms**: Add additional verification layers such as social proof verification or time-window restrictions for referral claims.

-4. **Token Utility Expansion**: Implement mechanisms for token holders to redeem benefits, discounts, or access to exclusive content.
+4. **Reward Utility Expansion**: Implement mechanisms for referral reward recipients to redeem benefits, discounts, or access to exclusive content.

-5. **Analytics Dashboard**: Develop comprehensive analytics for organizers to track attendee engagement and token distribution metrics.
+5. **Enhanced Analytics Dashboard**: Develop comprehensive analytics for businesses to track referral performance, conversion rates, and ROI metrics.

-6. **Cross-Chain Compatibility**: Expand the system to allow token claims across multiple blockchain networks.
+6. **Cross-Chain Compatibility**: Expand the system to allow referral rewards across multiple blockchain networks.

 ## Planned Backend Enhancements

-The current implementation focuses on delivering a functional and user-friendly cPOP interface.
-In the coming days, I plan to enhance the backend with the following improvements:
+The current implementation focuses on delivering a functional and user-friendly referral system interface.
+In the coming development phases, we plan to enhance the backend with the following improvements:

 ### Security Enhancements

-1. **Advanced Access Control**
+1. **Advanced Access Control**: Implement role-based access control for enterprise referral program management.
-   - Role-based permissions for event management teams
+   - Role-based permissions for business referral program management teams
-   - Multi-signature requirements for high-value token operations
+   - Multi-signature requirements for high-value referral reward operations
-   - Rate limiting to prevent abuse of the token claiming system
+   - Rate limiting to prevent abuse of the referral claiming system

 2. **Enhanced Transaction Security**
-   - Implement additional verification layers for token claims
+   - Implement additional verification layers for referral claims
    - Fraud detection system to identify suspicious claiming patterns
-   - Revocation mechanisms for compromised QR codes
+   - Revocation mechanisms for compromised referral QR codes

 3. **Data Protection**
-   - End-to-end encryption for sensitive event data
+   - End-to-end encryption for sensitive referral program data
    - Privacy-preserving analytics that maintain user anonymity
-   - Compliance with data protection regulations
+   - Compliance with data protection regulations (GDPR, CCPA)

 ### Testing and Quality Assurance

 1. **Comprehensive Test Suite**
    - Unit tests for all smart contract functions
-   - Integration tests for the entire token lifecycle
+   - Integration tests for the entire referral lifecycle
    - Load testing to verify performance at scale (10,000+ simultaneous users)

 2. **Security Audits**